OzzieC8/Operating-Systems-Concepts-Project/README.md

 ### Instructions

 - Clone or download this repository.
+- Compile using:
-- Compile using g++ -o filename filename.cpp
+      g++ -o filename filename.cpp
-- Execute using ./filename
+- Execute using:
+      ./filename

 ## Finding the execution times for parallel and serial fetchers